Sobriety Through the Holidays: 7 Strategies to Stay Sober and Strong

 Real Stories: How Others Stayed Sober Through the Holidays

 You’re not the first to face this, and you’re not alone.
 Many people have walked through holiday pressure and stayed sober.
 Some found strength by texting a friend when cravings hit.
-Others shared that just embracing vulnerability in recovery helped them open up and stay strong.
+Others shared that processing old emotions through EMDR therapy helped them open up and stay strong.

 One person replaced their holiday wine with sparkling juice and still made a toast.
 Another left a party early and felt more peace than they had in years.
 These aren’t fairy tales, they’re proof that sobriety and joy can go hand in hand.